 This study analyses the employment impacts of different plans for expanding electricity generation in South Africa’s power sector.
 It presents the resulting employment effects within the electricity sector, primarily focusing on coal and renewable energy sources.
 It also provides an initial assessment of the skill attainment levels required for South Africa’s energy transition, and the potential for workers to transfer from the coal sector to the emerging renewable energy sector.

-Key policy message 3: Coal-sector-based employment is expected to decline regardless of a shift in power generation towards renewable energy sources, with 35 – 40% decline in employment between 2020 and 2050.
+Policy opportunity 3: Coal-sector-based employment is expected to decline regardless of a shift in power generation towards renewable energy sources, with 35 – 40% decline in employment between 2020 and 2050.
 However, the transition process should be managed politically, to mitigate negative impacts on affected workers and communities.

 Year of publication: 2019